leetfin/downtify-premium/README.md

 A Spotify Premium account is required.

-This project was forked from [Shawak/downtify](https://github.com/Shawak/downtify) and was modified a bit.
+This project was forked from [elmundio87/downtify-premium](https://github.com/elmundio87/downtify-premium) which was forked from [eviabs/downtify-premium](https://github.com/eviabs/downtify-premium) which was forked from [Shawak/downtify](https://github.com/Shawak/downtify) and was modified a bit.

 ### Usage